adhocbookclub/adhocbookclub.github.io/books/siddhartha/guide.md

       <li>Chan koans: A monk asked Dongshan Shouchu, "What is Buddha?"
 Dongshan said, "Three pounds of flax."</li>
       <li>A student asked Master Yun-Men (A.D.
 949) "Not even a thought has arisen; is there still a sin or not?"
 Master replied, “Mount Sumeru!"</li>
       <li>Tiantai formulation: Three thousand realms in a single moment of thought:</li>
-      <blockquote>Zhiyi taught the principle of Three Thousand Realms in a Single Thought Moment (一念三千) in his "Great Concentration and Insight", based on the <em>Lotus Sutra</em>.
+      <blockquote>Zhiyi taught the principle of Three Thousand Realms in a Single Thought Moment (一念三千) in his "Great Concentration and Insight", based on the <cite>Lotus Sutra</cite>.
 The number 'Three Thousand' is derived from the Ten Worlds, multiplied by ten [because of the Mutual Possession of the Ten Worlds], which gives 100, multiplied by ten [the Ten Factors listed in Ch.
 2 of the Lotus Sutra] which gives 1,000.
 1,000 multiplied by 3 [the Three Realms of Existence: Self, Other, and Environment] which gives 3,000. - Wikipedia</blockquote>
+      <li>"Indra's net" is the net of the Vedic god Indra, whose net hangs over his palace on Mount Meru, the axis mundi of Hindu cosmology and Hindu mythology.
+Indra's net has a multifaceted jewel at each vertex, and each jewel is reflected in all of the other jewels.
+In the <cite>Avatamsaka Sutra</cite>, the image of "Indra's net" is used to illustrate the concepts of emptiness, dependent origination, and interpenetration in Buddhist philosophy:</li>
+      <blockquote>Far away in the heavenly abode of the great god Indra, there is a wonderful net which has been hung by some cunning artificer in such a manner that it stretches out infinitely in all directions.
+In accordance with the extravagant tastes of deities, the artificer has hung a single glittering jewel in each "eye" of the net, and since the net itself is infinite in dimension, the jewels are infinite in number.
+There hang the jewels, glittering "like" stars in the first magnitude, a wonderful sight to behold.
+If we now arbitrarily select one of these jewels for inspection and look closely at it, we will discover that in its polished surface there are reflected <em>all</em> the other jewels in the net, infinite in number.
+Not only that, but each of the jewels reflected in this one jewel is also reflecting all the other jewels, so that there is an infinite reflecting process occurring.</blockquote>

     </ul>
   </div>
 </ol>